 At the International Wolf Center, open year-round, exhibits, talks, documentary films, artwork and hands-on, family-friendly programs all demystify the role and myths of wolves in the wild.
 The center also offers in-depth overnight and weekend programs for families or adults who want to learn more about wolf research, go behind the scenes with the resident pack, or head into the woods to learn about and practice wolf vocalizations in the wild.
 If they’re really lucky, they might hear a wild pack howl back.

 On the other side of Ely, standing on the observation deck or in the inside viewing area at the North American Bear Center, it’s impossible not to be impressed by Ted, who tips scales at close to 800 pounds, thought to be the world’s largest black bear.
-Visitors watch him interact with Lucky, a playful younger male, female Honey and an orphaned cub named Holly in the 2.5-acre landscaped habitat with a pond and waterfall.
+Visitors watch him interact with Lucky, a playful younger male, female Holly and the newest addition Tasha in the 2.5-acre landscaped habitat with a pond and waterfall.
 They forage on wild foods, swim, climb trees and tussle for fun.
 During the winter, den cams show the bears sleeping through the winter.